TauqeerAhmad5201/chef/README.md

 Chef-attribute
-It is like propos in react.js.
+It is like props in react.js.

 Priority of Chef Attribute